-Muslims believe in the existence of and revere the same Prophets mentioned in the Jewish and Christian traditions, including Prophet Noah, Moses, Abraham and Prophet Jesus.
-They were sent to deliver the same general message: to worship God alone, without partners, sons or daughters, and to follow God’s commandments.
-Before Prophet Muhammad, Prophets were sent to minister only to particular people in particular places and periods.
-However, Prophet Muhammad is the last and final Prophet who is meant to speak to and for all humankind until the end of time.
+Muslims believe in the same Prophets mentioned in the Jewish and Christian traditions, including Prophet Noah, Moses, Abraham, and Prophet Jesus peace be upon them all.
+They were sent with the same general Message — to worship God Alone, without partners, sons or daughters and to follow God’s commandments.
+Before Prophet Muhammad peace be upon him, Prophets were only sent to particular people in particular places and periods.
+However, Prophet Muhammad is the last and final Prophet who is meant for all humankind until the end of time.

 The Prophet was sent to guide humanity.
-Prophet Muhammad understood the Quran, he loved the Quran, and he lived his life based on the principles of the Quran and its standards.
+Prophet Muhammad understood the Koran, he loved the Koran, and he lived his life based on the principles of the Koran and its standards.
 He is the World’s best role model for all humankind.
-He is the Prophet who always displayed outstanding virtues and characteristics.
+He is the one with outstanding virtues and characteristics.
 He was an astonishing husband, father, grandfather, leader, teacher, judge, and statesman.
 He preached justice, fairness, peace, and love.

 Muslims attempt to emulate the Prophet Muhammad’s faith, behavior, attitude, patience, charity, compassion, righteousness, and piety.
 The act of emulating the Prophet is called ‘Sunnah’ The term ‘Sunnah’ is a concept that means ‘the way,’ or ‘practice of’ The meaning of Sunnah is generally understood as thru act of doing whatever the Prophet said, did, or approve.
 Sunnah is the way or the practice of Prophet Muhamad.
 Muslims emulate the way the Prophet ate, drank, the position he slept on, the way he behaved and interacted with others, etc.